ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 You can specify a custom directory to place the files, however, this folder must not already exist.
 Otherwise the system will complain.

-This directory contains 3 subdirectories: files; which is where the data has being downloaded, logs; which would contain the logs from the client in case something wrong happens and meta; which currently has no use.
+This directory contains 3 subdirectories:
+- files, which contains the downloaded data
+- logs, which contains the logs from the client if there is an issue
+- meta, which currently has no use

 If there is an error during the download, send us the file generated inside the logs folder.